-- By relieving the pressure on the housing market the value of all existing properties would be reduced and this could result in a rise in the number of homes in negative equity and the rise in negative equity could impair the balance sheets of the Banks.
+- Existing homes would be reduced in value and this could result in a rise in the number of homes in negative equity which could in turn impair the balance sheets of the Banks.
+(The European Central Bank (ECB) would then demand that the government once again protect the banks against any losses.)

-- To resolve the crisis of affordable housing requires a building program similar to those of the past.
-The combination of Public and Private partnership, and large tracts of land available within and on the outskirts of the cities, would make the process affordable now.
 There is no shortage of building land for the building of homes for the people.
 However land ownership is often fragmented, and available at the whim of the owner.
-Compulsory purchase of these sites (at current use values), amalgamation of sites,
+The State should compulsorily purchase these sites (at current use values),

 The Economic and Social benefits;